vergaraed/bitcoin/README.md

 ## BlockchainBPI

 Wouldn't it be nice to use rpc calls vs curl?
 Add rpc interface to more tightly couple with cryptreserve server with the ability to remain loosely coupled networking-wise.
+No more polling for confirmations or unspent outputs.
+Who needs a database when one has IPFS and a BTC node.
+If a client runs these using their private keys, using checksums they can automate transactions or flows as is done with corda, the oracle.

 What is Bitcoin?
 ----------------